 Dental implants help our patients to smile with confidence and chew their food properly, thus improving their quality of life.
 But unfortunately, dental implants can lead to bone loss if not properly taken care of.
 This may happen for a variety of reasons, like from infection and inflammation due to peri-implantitis or even from the type of implant itself.
 Ideally, early interventions would benefit our patients, but finding and diagnosing marginal bone loss on radiographs can be tricky and often missed, especially in the earlier stages.

-Dental medicine has seen many great advancements over the years, and in a recent study, researchers used artificial intelligence to find bone changes in radiographs of dental implant patients.
+Dental medicine has seen many great advancements over the years, and in a study published in 2022, researchers used artificial intelligence to find bone changes in radiographs of dental implant patients.
 The study then compared the computer’s findings to that of a medical student, a resident dentist, and an experienced dentist in order to compare and contrast their results.

 Artificial Intelligence in the Dental Field

 Finding and diagnosing bone loss often depends on the type of radiograph, as well as the observer’s keen eye.
 Cone-beam computed tomography, regarded as the best at finding jawline morphology, captures a three-dimensional image of the whole mouth at once.
 On the other hand, periapical radiographs, which are more commonly found in dental offices, and desirably use less radiation, result in two-dimensional images, making marginal bone loss a bit harder to see.
 Artificial intelligence offers some promise since previous studies found success in using convolutional neural networks (CNNs) to find dental caries, osteoporosis, and bone loss on radiographs.